defold/doc/docs/en/shared/install.md

 ## Downloading

-If you haven't already downloaded and installed the Defold editor, it's time to do that.

 Go to the [Defold download page](http://d.defold.com/stable/) where you will find Download buttons for macOS, Windows and Linux (Ubuntu):

 ![download editor](../shared/images/editor_download.png)